 Integrative Yoga Therapy is an intensive training program that creates a unique and comprehensive learning experience.
 Many who complete the training go on to be yoga therapists in all sorts of different fields, such as hospitals, businesses, universities, senior centers, and mental health programs.
 There are two non-profit organizations that certify people as yoga therapists and both have their own separate standards for qualifications.
 The Yoga Alliance (YA) requires registered yoga therapists to have a minimum of 200 hours of teacher training.
 The International Association of Yoga Therapists (IAYT) will certify a yoga therapist after they complete a minimum of 1000 hours of teacher training.
 The yoga therapy courses offered by the yoga center founded by Joseph Le Page is a 20-day course, where students will complete a 200-hour yoga teacher training course.
 An 800-hour Professional Yoga Therapist Program is offered through the Kripalu School of Integrative Yoga Therapy, which is accredited by the International Association of Yoga Therapists.
 Kripalu Center for Yoga & Health acquired Le Page’s Integrative Yoga Therapy program several years ago.

 As stated earlier, research has shown time and again how beneficial yoga can be for the mind and the body.
 Yoga therapy uses poses, breathing exercises, and meditation to improve mental and physical health.
 It is designed to have therapeutic effects on the mind, body, and spirit.
 Modern yoga therapy brings in elements from both physical therapy and psychotherapy and is a growing field, where it is more widely accepted as a form of treatment by Western medicine.
-It is an individualized, personalized, and holistic approach to healthcare and can be part of a person’s individual treatment plan.
+It is an individualized, personalized, and integrated therapy solution in healthcare and can be part of a person’s individual treatment plan.
 Alongside strength and flexibility, yoga therapy is helpful with several conditions, including:

 Medical practices that prescribe yoga therapy as part of a patient’s treatment will also ideally see the patient eating a nutritious diet, reducing caffeine intake, cutting out/reducing other substances (drugs, alcohol, and tobacco).
 The most effective practice will incorporate breathing techniques, postures, meditation techniques, and self-reflection to teach people how to calm themselves and lower stress levels that lead to disease.
 Of course, yoga therapy should not be used in place of medication or psychotherapy, but alongside those treatment options to promote optimal health.